blues/app-accelerators/51-rooftop-hvac-predictive-maintenance/README.md

 > This reference application is intended to provide inspiration and help you get started quickly.
 It uses specific hardware choices that may not match your own implementation.
 Focus on the sections most relevant to your use case.
 If you'd like to discuss your project and whether it's a good fit for Blues, [feel free to reach out](https://blues.com/contact-sales/).

 A retrofit [downtime prevention](https://blues.com/downtime-prevention/) pack for commercial rooftop HVAC units.
-Three inexpensive sensors and a Blues Notecard Cell+WiFi turn an ordinary rooftop unit into a remotely-monitored, predictively-maintained asset — catching refrigerant loss, short-cycling, and clogged filters *before* the unit fails and a tenant loses cooling.
+A handful of inexpensive sensors and a Blues Notecard Cell+WiFi turn an ordinary rooftop unit into a remotely-monitored, predictively-maintained asset — catching refrigerant loss, short-cycling, and clogged filters *before* the unit fails and a tenant loses cooling.

+**What you'll have when you're done:** a weatherproof, line-powered sidecar bolted to a rooftop RTU that samples four sensors every minute, runs three failure-mode checks locally, and pages your on-call queue within ~60 s of a threshold trip — over cellular, with no site IT involvement and no RTU modification.
+Hourly summaries land in a separate Notefile for trending and analytics.
+Operators can re-tune thresholds in the field via Notehub environment variables without re-flashing firmware.

+### Quickstart at a glance

+If you want the fastest path from "parts on the bench" to "first event in Notehub":

+1. **Notehub** — create a [Notehub project](https://notehub.io), copy its ProductUID.
+2. **Wire the bench rig** — Notecarrier CX + Notecard MBGLW + two thermistor dividers on A0/A1 + CT bias network on A2 + SDP810 on I²C.
+Full pinout is in [§4](#4-wiring-and-assembly).
+3. **Edit one line** of [`firmware/rtu_predictive_maintenance/rtu_predictive_maintenance.ino`](firmware/rtu_predictive_maintenance/rtu_predictive_maintenance.ino) — set `PRODUCT_UID` to your project's value (line 24).
+4. **Flash** — `arduino-cli compile -b STMicroelectronics:stm32:Cygnet` then `arduino-cli upload`.
+Full instructions in [§6.1](#61-installing-and-flashing).
+5. **Watch** — open Notehub → your project → **Events** tab.
+You should see a `_session.qo` immediately, an `rtu_summary.qo` within an hour, and any threshold trips as `rtu_alert.qo` in real time.

+The rest of this README expands each step and explains why the firmware is shaped the way it is.
+If you're doing a real rooftop install rather than a bench bring-up, also read [§9 Limitations](#9-limitations-and-next-steps) before you commit to a power topology.

 ## 1. Project Overview